Euphoric Bengal proud of Banerjee's Nobel win

 West Bengal on Monday received with pride the news of Bengali origin Indian-American Abhijit Banerjee winning the 2019 Nobel Prize in Economics.
 Banerjee, his wife Esther Duflo and Michael Kremer jointly won the Nobel "for their experimental approach to alleviating global poverty."
 From his economist mother to politicians and academia-- all hailed Banerjee's achievement.

+Governor Jagdeep Dhankhar also lauded the Nobel laureate and said the feat has made everyone proud.
+"Hearty congratulations to Abhijit Banerjee, alumnus of Presidency College Kolkata, for winning the Nobel Prize in Economic Sciences in 2019 for his work in the development economics, with particular emphasis on alleviating global poverty," Dhankhar said on Twitter.

-Abhijit Banerjee is an alumunus of South Point School in the city and Presidency College, Calcutta, where he completed his BSC degree in economics in 1981.
+Abhijit Banerjee is an alumunus of South Point School in the city and Presidency College (now university), where he completed his BSC degree in economics in 1981.
 He received his PhD in 1988 from Harvard University.
 The 58-year-old Banerjee is currently the Ford Foundation international professor of Economics at the Massachusetts Institute of Technology.

 Nirmala Banerjee, his mother, said it was a proud moment for her.
 "I am very happy and proud of his achievements.
 I am yet to speak to him.
 I think he must be sleeping as it's still night in the US," she said.